15 Effective Home Remedies For Oral Thrush

 8. Cranberry Juice

 Cranberry juice is rich in nutrients and is acidic.
 It creates an acidic environment in your mouth and may kill most fungi.
-The proanthocyanidins in cranberries exhibit anti-adherence properties that inhibit the adherence of C. albicans inside your mouth (11).
+The proanthocyanidinsi XAn extract from fruits and vegetables that raises the capillary strength in hypertensive and diabetic people. in cranberries exhibit anti-adherencei XA substance that reduces contact between host tissues and pathogens to boost immunity.
+They are often used as alternatives to antibiotics. properties that inhibit the adherence of C. albicans inside your mouth (11).

 Drink a cup of unsweetened cranberry juice once or twice a day.